 User Experience/Feedback #4

 Dealerships can never “void” your warranty.
 However, you are taking responsibility for any suspension or driveline components that fail prematurely as a direct result of your leveling kit.
-The rest of the components of your truck is still under full warranty.
+The rest of the components of your truck are still under full warranty.

 Remember, certain dealers, are more reasonable and “mod-friendly” than others.
 Your warranty is protected by law.
 If there is ever a dispute, you can sue and have a good chance of winning if you are in the right.